Pierce, Texas: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Pierce has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Education

+The first school in Pierce was built in March 1894.
+A school district was established in 1921 and a campus was built with bricks.
+The Pierce Ranch financed its construction.
+In 1953, the school joined the Wharton ISD.

 Public education in the community of Pierce is provided by the El Campo Independent School District and Wharton Independent School District.